Loading...

 Employees may be separated from employment voluntarily or involuntarily by retirement, voluntary resignation, lack of work, or termination.
 Usually before an employee is terminated, they will be told the reason(s) and will be counseled by the administrator; however, if any misconduct warranting discipline is severe enough, the administrator may discharge the employee immediately.
 Any PTO hours left at the time of termination will be forfeited.

 The employee may elect to have COBRA as a form of health insurance.
-If the employee does not notify their center director upon their last day of employment, it will be understood that the employee doesn’t wish to take COBRA and all insurance will be cancelled.
+If the employee does not notify their center director upon their last day of employment, it will be understood that the employee doesn’t wish to take COBRA, and all insurance will be canceled.
 Upon resignation or termination, the employee should consult the office for possible conversion of their group insurance and to clear up any financial questions.

 6.13 Government Officials, Inquiries, Visits, Subpoenas